TheD2Lab/Eye.Tracking.Data.Analysis.For.Tobii.2150/README.md

 Abstract
 ==================
-The purpose of this codebase is to provide an eye gaze analysis tool that is compatible with Gazepoint's GP3 Desktop and GP3HD V2 eyetrackers.
+The purpose of this codebase is to provide an eye gaze analysis tool that utilizes machine learning algorithms to predict the fatigue level of participants.
+The codebase is compatible with Gazepoint's GP3 Desktop and GP3HD V2 eyetrackers and uses the WEKA software collection for its data mining procedures.

 Setup
 ==================
+- You will need to setup an eyetracker from Gazepoint and a monitor that is up to 24".
+Follow the directions as listed by your Gazepoint eyetracker to setup your experiment enviroment.
+This codebase was developed using the GP3 Desktop and GP3HD V2 eyetrackers, other eyetrackers may not work correctly.
 - Ensure that you have all the required libraries installed.
 These libraries are necessary for the program to run properly, and they should be located in the **libs** folder.
 If for some reason they are not present, you will need to download them and attach them to the program manually.
 Required libraries:
     - arpack_combined.jar